 Blogging is a serious business, and it is pretty amazing.
-I’m not underestimating that power of blogging.
+I’m not underestimating the power of blogging.
 There are millions of great blogs out there.
 They inspire people every day and share knowledge.

 Please don’t take my words wrong.
 I do not say that SEO, word count or the blog design are not relevant.
 Those things might be significant for pro bloggers/money bloggers but, not for me.
 At least not right now.

 I want to fulfill my desire first.
 I have to become a good writer.
 To achieve that goal, writing a lot is the only option.

 Every great writer once a beginner like you and me.
 So, I found what they have followed as beginners.
 So, If you are an absolute beginner and want to become a smarter blogger, you should set your mind to these three necessary points.

 You may hesitate to write your story because you would think who would read this.

 It does not matter if nobody reads your story.
 It might be a dumb story.
 Do not worry.
 Something worth saying is enough.
 Write that and hit the publish button right away.